Computer-Programming-B/KochSnowflake/README.md

 ![](kochflake.gif)
 Koch Snowflake
 --------------
 In this assignment, you will  make a snowflake.
-But not just any snowflake, you will make a *Koch* Snowflake with recursion.
+But not just any snowflake, you will make a *Koch* snowflake using a process called recursion.
 The Koch snowflake is a *fractal* because it consists of three copies of the *Koch curve*, arranged along the sides of a triangle:

 The base case is just the line: